chiamakaikeanyi/gitrepos/README.md

 ## Stopping the App

-To stop the app, run';
+To stop the app, run;

 ```sh
 yarn down